HinTak/RaspberryPi-Dev/README.md

 See also [Raspbian Kernel Versions](Raspbian-Kernel-Releases.md), and Information about [LibreELEC, Volumio and Berryboot](LibreELEC-and-Volumio.md). and [Customizing Berryboot with additional drivers](Customizing-Berryboot.md).

+The information in this repo came largely as a collection of notes and experiences from fixing [raspberrypi/linux#427](https://github.com/raspberrypi/linux/issues/4279) (more background [respeaker/seeed-voicecard#290](https://github.com/respeaker/seeed-voicecard/issues/290)).

 ## Unload / Reload without rebooting

 Apparently, this useful tips is not well-known : that it is possible to unload / reload linux kernel modules by using `modprobe`.